Gay & Lesbian Victory Fund Founded to Build LGBTQ+ Political Power

 Waybourn rallied support around Texas while Basile contacted his network in Washington, DC, who “loved” the idea.
 David Mixner got members of ANGLE (Access Now for Gay and Lesbian Equality) involved, including Abbitt, Roberta Bennett, and Hitt.
 Basile also rounded up HRCF donors, including Malcolm, Randy Klose, Terry Bean, Hilary Rosen, Lynn Greer, Joy Tomchin, Howard Menaker, Tim McFeeley, Jim Hormel, and others who became early donors and board members of the Gay & Lesbian Victory Fund.

-In May 1991, about a dozen prominent LGBTQ leaders gathered in a Marriott hotel conference room in Virginia and discussed organizational plans on how to elect openly LGBTQ candidates.
-It would not be an easy task: their friend Harvey Milk had been assassinated; Elaine Noble needed the protection of state troopers during her campaign; others among the more than forty openly LGBTQ elected and appointed officials in America had also endured frightening ordeals.
+In May 1991, about a dozen prominent LGBTQ+ leaders gathered in a Marriott hotel conference room in Virginia and discussed organizational plans on how to elect out LGBTQ+ candidates.
+It would not be an easy task: their friend Harvey Milk had been assassinated; Elaine Noble needed the protection of state troopers during her campaign; others among the more than forty out LGBTQ+ elected and appointed officials in America had also endured frightening ordeals.
 With EMILY’s List as a model, the group launched the Gay & Lesbian Victory Fund with Mixner and Lynn Greer as board co-chairs, Waybourn as executive director, and Basile, who had already done a lot of legwork with an organizational plan and budget, as advisor and fundraiser.